 In the Copernicus programme, we are implementing the Copernicus Atmosphere Monitoring Service (CAMS) and the Copernicus Climate Change Service (C3S).
 We also contribute to the Copernicus Emergency Management Service (CEMS) and work closely with the Copernicus Marine Environment Management Service (CMEMS).

 Part of the European Commission’s Green Deal and the Digital Strategy, the Destination Earth initiative will initially comprise several digital twins of Earth.
 These separate twins will ultimately be joined together to form one comprehensive digital twin of the complete Earth system.
-ECMWF is a major partner in the programme, alongside ESA and EUMETSAT; our responsibility is for building the digital twin engine and the development of the first two digital twins – on weather-induced extremes and climate change adaptation – by 2024.
+ECMWF is a major partner in the initiative, alongside ESA and EUMETSAT; our responsibility is for building the Digital Twin engine and the development of the first two digital twins – on weather-induced extremes and climate change adaptation.

-ECMWF receives funding from a number of EU funding programmes, including Horizon Europe, the Union Civil Protection Mechanism, the Connecting Europe Facility and EuroHPC.
-We currently co-ordinate the CoCO2 project, building a prototype system for a Copernicus CO2 service, as well as CONFESS and MAELSTROM.
-We are co-ordinating the NextGEMS project with the Max Planck Institute for Meteorology (MPI-M).
+ECMWF receives funding from a number of EU funding programmes, including Horizon Europe, the Union Civil Protection Mechanism, and EuroHPC.
+We currently co-ordinate the WeatherGenerator project, using machine learning to build a European generative model, as well as several Copernicus evolution projects (CERISE, CAMEO, CATRINE and CORSO).

 ECMWF is a partner in many more projects, which today constitute a significant proportion of the Centre's research activities.